Project Information

 Project Assessment:

 This project is considered a "covered project" as it is a construction/infrastructure project for conventional energy production in the United States, requires environmental review by a Federal Agency, is subject to NEPA, will require $200,000,000+ of investment, and is of a size and complexity that makes the project likely to benefit from enhanced oversight and coordination.
-This project also will require authorization/environmental review from more than two Federal agencies and will require environmental analysis under NEPA.

 Form Submitter Contact Information: